 Using Online Form Builders

-Off the top of your head, you might think of Google Forms, which is free to use and quite advanced for a freemium software.
+Off the top of your head, you might think of Google Forms, which is free to use and quite advanced for a freemium software product.
 However, it doesn’t integrate seamlessly with payment processors.
 Your best option, in this case, would be to use PayPal’s embeddable buy buttons and include the button in the form’s submission confirmation page as a second step.
-However, you’ll have to manually reconcile the payment records versus form submissions.
+However, you’ll have to reconcile the payment records manually versus form submissions.

-Subscription-based form builders will cost you money but offer far more capabilities than Google Forms, including direct integrations with payment processors/gateways such as PayPal, Stripe, Square, and Authorize.net.
+Subscription-based form builders will cost you money, but offer far more capabilities than Google Forms, including direct integrations with payment processors/gateways such as PayPal, Stripe, Square, and Authorize.Net.
 Subscriptions generally work on annual or monthly plans, but one option, Cognito Forms, offers an entry-level plan that charges 1% of the transaction amount instead.
 (Note, that’s in addition to any processing fees.)
 Other form solutions worth looking into are Zoho Forms and Jotform.
-Zoho Forms starts at $10/month and includes unlimited forms and up to 10,000 submissions.
+Zoho Forms starts at $10.00 per month and includes unlimited forms and up to 10,000 submissions.
 It integrates with both PayPal and Stripe.
-Jotform’s paid plans start at $19/month and are limited to 1,000 submissions, but include integrations for quite a few payment processors, including PayPal, Stripe, Square, and even Dwolla.
-Cognito Forms’ paid plans start at $10/month plus 1% of the transactions and include up to 2,000 form submissions.
+Jotform’s paid plans start at $19.00 per month and are limited to 1,000 submissions, but include integrations for quite a few payment processors, including PayPal, Stripe, Square, and even Dwolla.
+Cognito Forms’ paid plans start at $10.00 per month, plus 1% of the transactions and include up to 2,000 form submissions.
 Integrations include PayPal and Stripe.

 And we haven’t even talked about event registration sites.
-There are a lot of them, but the one many people are likely familiar with is EventBrite.
-EventBrite allows you to put all the details of your event online and sell tickets — including setting multiple tiers of admission and promotion cards, automatically setting price changes for registration deadlines, and so on.
+There are a lot of them, but the one many people are likely familiar with is Eventbrite.
+Eventbrite allows you to put all the details of your event online and sell tickets – including setting multiple tiers of admission and promotion cards, automatically setting price changes for registration deadlines, and so on.
 You can even collect marketing data about your patrons, from their zip codes to how they heard about the event.
-Your event is searchable from within the EventBrite platform, allowing people searching for something to do to discover your event as well.
-EventBrite does charge fees on top of processing costs, but these can actually be passed onto event registrees, saving you some money at least.
+Your event is searchable from within the Eventbrite platform, allowing people searching for something to do to discover your event as well.
+Eventbrite does charge fees on top of processing costs, but these can actually be passed onto event registrants, saving you some money at least.

 Selling On Social Media

-It wasn’t all that long ago that the idea of being able to buy products directly through social media channels was novel and experimental, but nowadays you can create your own online shop through Facebook, or sell on Instagram or even Pinterest.
+It wasn’t all that long ago that the idea of being able to buy products directly through social media channels was novel and experimental, but nowadays you can create your own online shop through Facebook and sell on Instagram or even Pinterest.

 With Facebook, you just need a Facebook business page to get started.
 You can choose your payment processor (PayPal or Stripe) and start manually uploading products, all of which have to be reviewed by Facebook before they can go live.
 An easier option is to link your Facebook shop to an online store builder such as BigCommerce, Ecwid, or Shopify.

 Shopify Lite is an ideal option if you want to start with Facebook and maybe add buy buttons to a website.
-You can upgrade to Shopify Basic ($29/month) to get your own site, plus access to Instagram and Pinterest if that appeals to you.
+You can upgrade to Shopify Basic ($29.00 per month) to get your own site, plus access to Instagram and Pinterest if that appeals to you.